Krishnamohan-Yerrabilli/Deployment-on-K8s-cluster-using-jenkins-CI-CD/README.md

   building the image, it will build a container and that container should be available to <br>
   us using an `node IP` and a `port` which we specified in the `Service.yaml`

- - We're going to start by writing service.yaml and hand it over to the Kubernetes cluster <br>
+ - We're going to start by writing `Service.yaml` and hand it over to the Kubernetes cluster <br>
   So this is the whole scenario in simple terms was going to achieve a `Kubernetes deployment`

  - The Jenkins CI /CD pipeline uses various tools We use `Linux` commands, Jenkins, and Docker <br>
    and you need to have a `Dockerhub account`, so once `ansible Server` builds a Docker image <br>
-   based on the Docker file, we push it to Docker Hub.
+   based on the Docker file, we push it to the Docker Hub.

  - So we need to log in to Docker Hub here so we can easily push the latest image so what  <br>
    we're trying to accomplish here is we have the latest image and we also maintain a <br>